Lafoulks/google-homepage/README.md

-A clone of the Google homepage.
+A clone of the Google homepage, and my first coding project.